Conditioned random walks on linear groups I: construction of the target harmonic measure: Existence of the target measure

 In the case where $\varphi$ is any continuous function on $\bb P(\bb V)$, for any $\ee >0$, we can choose a H\"older continuous function $\varphi'$ on $\bb P(\bb V)$ such that $\sup_{x \in \bb P(\bb V)} |\varphi(x)-\varphi'(x)| \leq \ee$.
 Then, for any $\psi$ as above and any $n\geq 1$, we have, using Corollary \ref{Main th-001},

-Since, by the first part of the proof, the integral $ \int_{\bb R} U^{\varphi'}_{n}(t) \psi(t) dt $ has a limit, the inequality above shows that the sequence of integrals $ \int_{\bb R} U^{\varphi}_{n}(t) \psi(t) dt, $ $n\geq 1$, forms a Cauchy sequence and thus also converges as $n\to\infty$.
-In other words, for any continuous compactly supported function $h$ on $\bb P(\bb V) \times \bb R$ which is of the product form $(x,t)\mapsto \varphi(x) \psi(t)$, the integral
+Since, by the first part of the proof, the integral $\int_{\bb R} U^{\varphi'}_{n}(t) \psi(t) dt$ has a limit, the inequality above shows that the sequence of integrals $ \int_{\bb R} U^{\varphi}_{n}(t) \psi(t) dt,$ $n\geq 1$, forms a Cauchy sequence and thus also converges as $n\to\infty$.
+In other words, for any continuous compactly supported function $h$ on $\bb P(\bb V) \times \bb R$ which is of the product form $(x, t) \mapsto \varphi(x) \psi(t)$, the integral

 has a limit as $n\to\infty$.
 Since every continuous compactly supported function $h$ on $\bb P(\bb V) \times \bb R$ can be uniformly approximated by sums of functions of the product form, the same argument as above shows that the integral \eqref{INT-EXPECT-001} has a limit for any $h$.
-As this integral is non-negative when $h$ is non-negative, by Riesz's theorem, the limit is of the form $\rho (h)$, where $\rho$ is a Radon measure on $\bb P(\bb V) \times \bb R$.
+As this integral is non-negative when $h$ is non-negative, by the Riesz representation theorem, the limit is of the form $\rho (h)$, where $\rho$ is a Radon measure on $\bb P(\bb V) \times \bb R$.